-Figure~\ref{fig:T-gadget-EPR} shows that, via the use of the entangled state~$\ket{\Phi^+} = \frac{1}{\sqrt{2}}(\ket{00} + \ket{11})$, the conditional~$\pgate$ correction can be delayed.
-The cost of this, however is that the value of the measurement result,~$k_t$ on auxiliary register $\regR_t$ remains undetermined until a later point, when it is measured as part of the decryption algorithm.
-Thus we view the key update rules as a symbolic computation: each time a $\tgate$-gate is applied, an extra variable, $k_t$, is introduced.
+Fig.~\ref{fig:T-gadget-EPR} shows that, using the \iftoggle{crypto}{}{entangled }state~$\ket{\Phi^+} = \frac{1}{\sqrt{2}}(\ket{00} + \ket{11})$, the conditional~$\pgate$ correction can be delayed.
+The cost of this is that the value of the measurement result,~$k_t$, on auxiliary register $\regR_t$, is undetermined until later, when it is measured as part of the decryption\iftoggle{crypto}{}{ algorithm}.
+Thus we view the key updates as a symbolic computation: each time a $\tgate$-gate is applied, an extra variable, $k_t$, is introduced.